Traveling Fellowships to France

 Ecole Normale Superieure Exchange Fellowship

-An agreement between Harvard University and the Ecole Normale Superieure (ENS) in Paris provides fellowships for Harvard College seniors and Harvard graduate students interested in studying at ENS for one academic year.
-The fellowship consists of admission to ENS (for which no separate application for admission is required), a room in an ENS dormitory, and a stipend of approximately $18,000 for living expenses.
+An agreement between Harvard University and the Ecole Normale Superieure (ENS) in Paris provides fellowships for Harvard College seniors and Harvard graduate students interested in studying at ENS as a Pensionnaire étranger (non-degree seeking student) for one academic year.
+Please note that applicants interested in seeking a degree at ENS are not eligible for this award.
+The recipient will receive a room in an ENS dormitory as well as a stipend of approximately $18,000 for living expenses.

 The Augustus Clifford Tower Fund Fellowship

 The Augustus Clifford Tower Fellowship provides a stipend of approximately $25,000-$28,000 to support the expenses of one academic year of study at any university in France.
 Recipients are required to apply independently and gain admission to an academic program.

 The fellowship is open to graduate students and graduating seniors.
 Undergraduates must be members of the senior class who will graduate by May.
 Graduate students must have completed one full year of graduate study at Harvard at the time they apply for consideration.